TelepathicGrunt/CommandStructures/README.md

 &nbsp;

-Don't forget to change \<modversion> with the actual latest version of this mod like `3.0.0` for example. (note, see 1.18 branch for old format if you're on 1.18)
+Don't forget to change \<modversion> with the actual latest version of this mod like `3.0.0` for example.
+(note, see 1.18 Forge branch for old format if you're on 1.18 Forge)

 <blockquote>dependencies {